tevisjohnston/7figure-affiliate/data/prompt.md

 **Profit Alliance** `https://warriorplus.com/o2/a/kfpyh9j/0`

+## 2. Analyze

+**Analyze** The files and folders within the directory.
+This is a fresh Wordpress website installation with 2 added folders /.roo and /data
+**/DATA** Information and images to use throughout the website during the building process

 ## 3. Build

-**Theme** Create a custom theme inside wp-content/themes/ using the data from /data/ to populate the pages
+**Theme** Create a custom theme 7figure inside wp-content/themes/7figure

 ### 3.1.
 Site Architecture & Structure